port-labs/port-docs/docs/software-catalog/widgets/async-api.md

 ![AsyncAPI Example](../../../static/img/software-catalog/widgets/asyncAPI.png)

 :::note
-We're only supporting AsyncAPI 2.0.0 and above at the moment.
+Only AsyncAPI version 2.0.0 and above is supported at the moment.
 :::